 II.
-Non-Thesis Track A. Core Courses (12 cr.) - KHSS 602 Sport Psychology Credits: 3 - KHSS 634 Current Literature in Health, Fitness, and Sport Credits: 3 - KHSS 640 Research Methods for Health, Sport, and Physical Activity Credits: 3 B. Required Courses (6 cr.) - KHSS 601 Sport and Society Credits: 3 - KHSS 603 Physiological Basis of Sport Credits: 3 C. Elective Courses (21 cr.) - KHSS 513 Physical Activity and Aging Across the Lifespan Credits: 3 - KHSS 515 Wellness Coaching for Lifestyle Behavior Management Credits: 3 - KHSS 603 Physiological Basis of Sport Credits: 3 - KHSS 610 Coaching Management Credits: 3 - KHSS 625 Management Concepts in Fitness Credits: 3 - KHSS 632 Assessment of Human Physiological Functions Credits: 3 - KHSS 635 Sports Leadership Credits: 3 - KHSS 637 Sport Facilities Management Credits: 3 - KHSS 641 Administration of Aquatic Programs Credits: 3 - KHSS 642 Design and Operation of Aquatic Facilities Credits: 3 - KHSS 652 Globalization of Sports Business Credits: 3 - KHSS 660 Governance in Intercollegiate Athletics Credits: 3 - KHSS 673 Strength and Conditioning for Individual and Team Athletes Credits: 3 - KHSS 698 Internship Credits: 3-6 - ELR 615 Dispute Settlement Credits: 3 - ELR 640 Negotiations Credits: 3 - ELR 651 Conflict Resolution Credits: 3 - Students may select graduate-level electives with advisor permission.
+Non-Thesis Track

+A. Core Courses (12 cr.)

+- KHSS 602 Sport Psychology Credits: 3

+- KHSS 634 Current Literature in Health, Fitness, and Sport Credits: 3

+- KHSS 640 Research Methods for Health, Sport, and Physical Activity Credits: 3

+B. Required Courses (6 cr.)

+- KHSS 601 Sport and Society Credits: 3

+- KHSS 603 Physiological Basis of Sport Credits: 3

+C. Elective Courses (21 cr.)

+Students may select graduate-level electives with advisor permission.
 Twelve credits must be KHSS graduate-level courses.
-Total 36 cr.

 Strategic Communication, MS

-The Master of Science in Strategic Communication is a 36-credit program designed to serve current and aspiring communication professionals by combining writing, research, and media production.
-Skilled communication professionals with a Master's in Strategic Communication degree are more necessary than ever.
-The rise of digital media has made goal-driven communication a central part of successful organization and business operations.
-This program prepares students to pursue a variety of careers in professional communication including crisis communication, communication management, political communication, health communication and strategic online messaging.
+The Master of Science in Strategic Communication is a 36-credit program designed to serve current and aspiring communication professionals by combining writing, research, and production.
+The program prepares students to pursue a variety of careers in professional communication including crisis communication, communication management, political communication, health communication and strategic online messaging.
+Students will complete a core of required courses (15 credits) that will include: Theories and Principles of Strategic Communication, Writing for Strategic Communication, Multimedia Content Development and Production, Advanced Research and Professional Development, and Elements of Research.
+The program offers an additional 15 credits of elective courses.
+The remaining courses will be chosen from one of two tracks, an applied track and a research track.
+The applied track includes a six-credit internship and the research track includes a six-credit thesis as the culminating experience.

 Program Requirements

-The Master of Science in Strategic Communication is designed to meet the needs of both full-time students and working professionals.
-Full-time students who start in the fall semester can complete the program in as few as 12 months.
-Part-time students can lighten their workload to accommodate busy

-schedules and still complete the program in two to three years.
-To earn your degree, requires a minimum of 36 credits beyond your bachelor's degree.
-That includes 30 course credits and 6 credits of internship or thesis.
-Students can specialize in either our Applied or Research tracks.

-Students will complete a core of required courses (15 credits) that include: Theories and Principles of Strategic Communication, Writing for Strategic Communication, Multimedia Content Development and Production, Advanced Research and Professional Development, and Elements of Research.
-An additional 15 credits of elective courses will include topics such as Crisis Communication, Health Communication, Global Strategic Communication, and Persuasion.
-The program provides an option for a six-credit thesis or internship as the culminating experience.
-The research track is designed to prepare students for doctoral study or research-oriented positions in the communications industry.
+The Master of Science in Strategic Communication is a 36-credit program designed to serve current and aspiring communication professionals by combining writing, research, and production.
+The program prepares students to pursue a variety of careers in professional communication including crisis communication, communication management, political communication, health communication and strategic online messaging.
+Students will complete a core of required courses (15 credits) that will include: Theories and Principles of Strategic Communication, Writing for Strategic Communication, Multimedia Content Development and Production, Advanced Research and Professional Development, and Elements of Research.

+An additional 15 credits of elective courses will include topics such as Crisis Communication, Health Communication, Global Strategic Communication and Persuasion.
+The program will provide an option for a six-credit thesis or internship as the culminating experience.
+The research track is designed to prepare students for doctoral study.

 MS in Strategic Communication (36 cr.)

 I. Core Courses (15 Credits)

 - COMM 511 Theories & Principles of Strategic Communication Credits: 3

 - COMM 512 Writing for Strategic Communication Credits: 3

 - COMM 513 Multimedia Content Development and Production Credits: 3

 - GSR 615 Elements of Research Credits: 3

 - COMM 715 Research and Professional Development in Strategic Communication Credits: 3

 II.
 Elective Courses (15 Credits)

 - COMM 611 The Strategic Communicator Credits: 3

 - COMM 612 Persuasion Credits: 3

 - COMM 613 Strategic Communication and Online Media Campaigns Credits: 3

 - COMM 712 Global Strategic Communication Credits: 3

 - COMM 713 Advanced Strategic Communication Writing and Production Credits: 3

 - COMM 714 Crisis Communication Credits: 3

 - COMM 745 Health Communication Credits: 3

 III.
 Thesis/Internship (6 Credits)

 - COMM 793 Internship Credits: 6

-- COMM 795 Thesis Credits: 1-6
+- COMM 795 Thesis Credits: 6

 Total 36 cr.